sukykaur/AzureGDPR/PaaSWebAppOverview.md

 Allow [SQL Database traffic](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-app-service-environment-network-architecture-overview)

 **Azure Web App**
-[Azure Web Apps](https://docs.microsoft.com/en-us/azure/app-service/) enables you to build and host web applications in the programming language of your choice without managing infrastructure.
+[Azure Web Apps](https://docs.microsoft.com/en-us/azure/app-service/) enables customers to build and host web applications in the programming language of their choice without managing infrastructure.
 It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.

 ### Virtual Network
 The architecture defines a private virtual network with an address space of 10.200.0.0/16.